Synthetixio/SIPs/SIPS/sip-keeper-system.md

 Virtual tokens representing a claim on un-settled synths after an exchange would benefit from keepers executing them and claiming them for the end user.

-This would improve the UX of users who trade with virtual tokens such that if they hold vDAI after exchanging from `sETH -> sUSD -> vDAI`, that the keeper can execute the `vDAI` exchange after the fee relcamation waiting period into DAI directly.
+This would improve the UX of users who trade with virtual tokens such that if they hold vDAI after exchanging from `sETH -> sUSD -> vDAI`, the keeper will execute the `vDAI` exchange after the fee relcamation waiting period into DAI directly.

-For the user the UX of finalising the redemption of the `vDAI` into `DAI` as that will be completed by keepers and the gas paid for them.
+For the user the UX of finalising the redemption of the `vDAI` into `DAI` would be seamless as it will be completed by keepers and the gas paid for them.
 The execution of the exchange would be happen after the oracle update waiting period is expired.

 ### Synthetix Futures keepers and liquidation